StereoKit/StereoKit-Docs/docs/preview/Pages/StereoKit/RenderLayer.md

 ---
 layout: default
 title: RenderLayer
 description: When rendering content, you can filter what you're rendering by the RenderLayer that they're on.
 This allows you to draw items that are visible in one render, but not another.
 For example, you may wish to draw a player's avatar in a 'mirror' rendertarget, but not in the primary display.
 See Renderer.LayerFilter for configuring what the primary display renders.
 Render layers can also be mixed and matched like bit-flags!
+Note that while this enum is 32 bits wide, render layers are stored internally in 16 bits when items are queued for drawing.
+Only the low 16 bits are usable as layers, so any custom flags above bit 15 will be silently truncated.
 ---
 # enum RenderLayer